vihara-ambegoda/STM32F407-ARM-Processor-based-Hardware-Interface-Module/README.md

 This project involves designing a **4-layer PCB** for an **STM32F407 ARM-based hardware interface module** using **Altium Designer 16**.
 The work covers schematic creation, custom component library development, PCB layout, and manufacturing file generation.
-It was completed as a **task assigned during my internship** at Premium International.
+This project was completed in 2021 as a **task assigned during my internship** at Premium International.

 ---